 – disaster relief communications as elaborated in Recommendation ITU-R M.1042.

-To achieve these aims amateurs make use of existing mature and leading edge technology to advance their self-education, technical interests and service to the wider community including providing communications for disaster relief.
+To achieve these aims amateurs make use of existing mature and leading-edge technology to advance their self-education, technical interests and service to the wider community including providing communications for disaster relief as well as employing amateur radio as a tool for teaching young students in the field of radiocommunications.
 Amateur operators often apply communications technology in new and innovative ways to meet their needs in an increasingly crowded and noisy electromagnetic spectrum.

 As new technology becomes available, it is applied by amateurs to extending the range and capability of their amateur stations, and this feeds back into new ideas and uses that might have application in the wider community through commercial non-amateur providers.

-The bands and modes listed in this Recommendation are those currently used by the amateur and amateur satellite services; as usage, band allocations and technology changes, this Recommendation will be updated to reflect the most recent developments and outcomes of the regular World Radiocommunication Conferences.
+The bands and modes listed in this Recommendation are those currently used by the amateur and amateur satellite-services; as usage, band allocations and technology changes, this Recommendation will be updated to reflect the most recent developments and outcomes of the regular World Radiocommunication Conferences.

 2 Operational characteristics

 Amateur stations and amateur-satellite earth stations generally do not have assigned frequencies but dynamically select frequencies within an allocated band using listen-before-talk techniques.
-Terrestrial repeaters, digital relay stations and amateur satellites use frequencies selected on the basis of voluntary coordination within the amateur services.
+Terrestrial repeaters, digital relay stations and amateur satellites use frequencies within these frequency bands selected on the basis of voluntary coordination.

-Some amateur frequency allocations are exclusive to the amateur and amateur-satellite services.
-Many of the allocations are shared with other radio servicesand a mateur operators are aware of the sharing limitations.
+Some amateur frequency allocations are exclusive to the amateur and amateur-satellite services, while other allocations are shared with other radio services.
+Amateur operators are aware of their obligations to not cause harmful interfere to, and the need to coexist with other users or services.

 Communications may be initiated on prearranged schedule or by one station initiating a general or specific call.
-One or more stations may respond.
-Formal and informal nets may be initiated as needed.
+One or more stations may respond to the call.
+Weak signal radio contacts are highly dependent on natural phenomena that occur at unexpected moments.
+Formal and informal radio networks involving groups of operators may be initiated as needed.
 Contacts may last from about 1 minute to about 1 hour, depending on traffic to be transmitted.
-In specific applications including, e.g. emergency and disaster-relief, amateur radio voice networks may utilize automatic link establishment employing a variation of the 2G ALE protocol (sometimes referred to as 2.5G ALE) typically utilizing an external device.
+In specific applications including, e.g. emergency and disaster-relief, amateur radio networks may utilize automatic link establishment, IP or other mesh networks to maximize communications throughput.

+Generally amateur stations will spend considerably more of their operating time receiving than transmitting.

-Operating protocols vary according to communication requirements and propagation:
+Selection of frequency bands varies according to communication requirements and propagation:

 – LF and MF bands typically use ground wave propagation and sky wave propagation over medium distance communication paths;